wghglory/react-fundament/chapter16/readme.md

 view(jsx) --> actions --> dispatcher(singleton, make sure action is handler one by one) --> stores(read only) --> back to view

+In Flux, application state data is managed outside of React components in stores.
+Stores hold and change the data, and are the only thing that can update a view in Flux.
+If a user were to interact with a web page.
+Say, click a button or submit a form—then an action would be created to represent the user’s request.
+An action provides the instructions and data required to make a change.
+Actions are dispatched using a central control component called the dispatcher.
+The dispatcher is designed to queue up our actions and dispatch them to the appropriate store.
+Once a store receives an action, it will use it as instructions to modify state and update the view.
+Data flows in one direction: action to a dispatcher to the store and finally to the view.

 ### Flow in detail:

 1. component element click event --> eventHandler calls action